 Luxury Vinyl Plank has been around for more than a decade and continues to gain in popularity.
 Why?

 Mainly because it is robust, cheap, easy to install, and looks great.
 Now, before you rush out to buy a pallet, let’s discuss some of these attributes, and quantify them.
 Some are tougher, cheaper, easier, or cheaper than others.
 Which one is best for you?
 How about I just tell you what I know, and you decide what is best for your application?
+If you want a really in-depth breakdown of luxury vinyl plank, see our ultimate LVP blog post that goes over the construction, manufacturers, and features that define a “good” LVP product from a bad one.

 3 Big Features You Must Know: The Core, Wear Layer, and Balancing Layer